3 Easy Steps To Get Started

 Click Here for information about SkyPole Academy.

 6. Most of the polers you see on social media are professionals, who have been doing it a long time.
 Instagram polers are the 1% of pole dancers, not the majority.
-Do not go down that self-destructive road of comparing yourself to them.
+Do not go down that self-destructive road of comparing yourself to other polers you see on social media.

 7. You are not at SkyPole for anyone except YOU.